tbarbette/perf-class/README.md

 lapic_next_deadline 0.005061
 ```

-See python3 perf-class.py --help for other options
+See perf-class --help for other options